LionyxML/auto-dark-emacs/README.md

 ## Usage

-Change your dark-mode settings on MacOS and let the magic happens :D
+Change your dark-mode settings on MacOS/Windows and let the magic happens :D

 ## Customization